-- The Choreographic sequence will have a fixed value of 2.0. - The sequence is free. - The skaters must demonstrate the ability to skate on the music and to interpret the music using technical elements such as: steps, turns, arabesque, pivot, ina bauer, spread eagles, (not declared) one rotation jumps, quick spins. - The technical panel will call the element and judges will give their QOE. - The sequence must start from a stopped position or a stop and go and must cover at least 3⁄4 of the rink. - Stops are permitted.
+- The skaters must demonstrate the ability to skate on the music and to interpret the music using technical elements.
+A variety of the following elements must be included: steps, turns, arabesque, pivot, ina bauer, spread eagles, (not declared) one rotation jumps, quick spins. - The sequence must start from a stopped position or a stop and go and must cover at least 34 of the rink.